jimmy-little/jimmy-little.github.io/_posts/instagram/2016-10-07-tsum-ification.md

 tags: [Instagram, Disney]
 date: 2016-10-07
 ---
-<i class="fa fa-instagram" aria-hidden="true"></i> Having a big employee discount and a virtually unlimited stable of characters to Tsum-ify makes my desk very crowded.
+Having a big employee discount and a virtually unlimited stable of characters to Tsum-ify makes my desk very crowded.
 #disney #tsumtsum
 <!-- more -->
 <center>